Sarthak-10/License_Plate_Recognition/README.md

 - Validating and decoding license plate information
 - Training and using the YOLO model for object detection

+## Flow of the Project

+In the project, we first train a yolov5 model to detect license plates from traffic surveillance images from a custom made traffic dataset.
+Then we use the model to detect license plates in a demo video.
+The cropped images of the detected license plates are stored in a folder.
+We then perform digital image processing techniques like deblurring, sharpening, etc on the cropped images of the license plate images.
+Finally we use Google's tesseract engine for OCR.
+We pass the processed images via the tesseract library to obtain the license plate numbers.
+We further post-process, validate and analyze the obtained license plate numbers to gather the information about the particular class and regions the vehicle belongs.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to submit a pull request or open an issue.